 to people’s primary needs

 The main goal of the Rehome project has been to develop the rapid production of inexpensive furniture in high volume to meet the criteria of the primary needs in temporary housing.
 Sleeping, storage and privacy became the most important issues to be solved.
 The furniture designed within Rehome can be manufactured automatically with the lowest cost possible.
 For example, around 3500 pieces of a cardboard bed can be manufactured in one hour.
-The Rehome designer group consists of ten soon-to-be furniture designers from Lahti University of Applied Sciences, Institute of Design, Finland.
+The Rehome designer group consists of twelve designers who have graduated from Lahti Institute of Design and Fine Arts, Finland.

 The city of Lahti is a pioneer in circular economy.